First joint blockchain nodes open in Singapore and Frankfurt; will identify new applications and use cases for blockchain technology.

-KPMG International and Microsoft Corp. have announced the launch of joint Blockchain Nodes, which are designed to create and demonstrate use cases that apply blockchain technology to business propositions and processes.
+KPMG International and Microsoft have announced the launch of joint Blockchain Nodes, which are designed to create and demonstrate use cases that apply blockchain technology to business propositions and processes.
 The first joint Blockchain Nodes are in Frankfurt and Singapore, with future plans for a location in New York.

-The KPMG and Microsoft Blockchain Nodes – innovation workspaces – will expand on a global alliance, which combines Microsoft’s technical expertise with KPMG’s deep industry and blockchain application knowledge, together with strong connections to the start-up and developer communities.
+The KPMG and Microsoft Blockchain Nodes --innovation workspaces-- will expand on a global alliance, which combines Microsoft’s technical expertise with KPMG’s deep industry and blockchain application knowledge, together with strong connections to the start-up and developer communities.

-With a priority focus on applications for financial services, plans are for the Blockchain Nodes to further examine how blockchain technology can optimize business processes and models for healthcare and the public sector, and potentially other industries in the future.
+With a priority focus on applications for financial services, plans are for the Blockchain Nodes to further examine how blockchain technology can optimise business processes and models for healthcare and the public sector, and potentially other industries in the future.

-“Together with KPMG’s experience in successfully transforming business models, we are pursuing innovative applications of blockchain technology that will help our customers worldwide achieve their strategic goals,” said Marley Gray, principal architect program manager, Azure Blockchain Engineering at Microsoft.
-“The global availability of our Microsoft Azure cloud platform, the hybrid cloud architecture, and multi-tiered security address the specific compliance requirements of clients and help accelerate the use case process.”
+“Together with KPMG's experience in successfully transforming business models, we are pursuing innovative applications of blockchain technology that will help our customers worldwide achieve their strategic goals," said Marley Gray, Principal Architect Program Manager, Azure Blockchain Engineering at Microsoft.
+"The global availability of our Microsoft Azure cloud platform, the hybrid cloud architecture, and multi-tiered security address the specific compliance requirements of clients and help accelerate the use case process.”